-At the time, two pack trails led to the goldfields, one from the Douglas Road and another trail through the Fraser Canyon.
+At the time, two pack trails led to the goldfields: one from the Douglas Road and another trail through the Fraser Canyon.
 Both met at Williams Lake, which made it a good choice for settlers and merchants.
 By 1861, Commissioner Nind had built a government house and had requested the funds to build a jail.
-With the center of local government being at Williams Lake, the miners and businessmen all had to travel there to conduct their business and soon the town had a post office, a courthouse, a roadhouse and the jail that Nind had requested.
+With the centre of local government being at Williams Lake, the miners and businessmen all had to travel there to conduct their business and soon the town had a post office, a courthouse, a roadhouse and the jail that Nind had requested.

 Growth of a City